Medical Reserve Corps

 Who Should Volunteer

-Anyone who wants to help the Health Department keep Loudoun County residents safe from an outbreak of disease and protect the public's health, and who:
+Anyone who wants to help the Health Department keep Loudoun County residents safe from an outbreak of disease and protect the public’s health, no medical experience necessary.

-- Is a Loudoun County resident at least 16 years old
+- A Loudoun County resident at least 16 years old

-- Is willing to complete an orientation session and incident command class, either online or in person
+- Willing to complete an orientation session and incident command class, either online or in person

-- Is willing to serve during an emergency and has no professional or personal commitment that may prevent them from doing so
+- Willing to serve during an emergency and has no professional or personal commitment that may prevent them from doing so

-- Is willing to undergo a reference or background check
+- Willing to undergo a reference or background check

 Note: There is no regular, scheduled meeting attendance required.